odc-student/mongodb-express-workshop/README.md

 ## Setting Up

-1 - Clone the repository from Github.
+1 - Clone the this repository.

 2 - Run npm install in the root folder to install all the required dependencies.